uga-libraries/aip-aptrust/README.md

 ## Overview

+Python scripts for working with [APTrust](https://aptrust.org/), a digital preservation consortium, for a pilot between UGA and Emory University.

-Transform AIPs from the UGA Libraries' digital preservation system (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage for a pilot with Emory.
+One script transform AIPs from the UGA Libraries' digital preservation system (ARCHive) to AIPs that can be ingested into APTrust, and the other batch uploads AIPs to APTrust.

-The AIPs are checked for if they meet APTrust requirements for maximum size and file/directory name length, additional bag metadata is added, and file/directory names are checked for impermissible characters.
-The result of this script is tar files ready to ingest into APTrust.

 For AIPs over 20 GB, this version of the script is too slow.
 Instead, use the "no-zip" branch of this script.